3 Silent Confidence Killers (and How to Fix Them)

 When your confidence depends on perfection, it never truly arrives.

 Real confidence isn’t believing you’re flawless.
-It’s believing you’re worthy and attractive even with your flaws.
+It’s believing you’re worthy and attractive, even with your flaws.

 In fact, many of the most confident people in the world have imperfections that everyone can see.
 They simply refuse to let those imperfections define their worth.